 So long as the executive functions (logic, problem-solving, etc.) are intact, a person can likely sustain a considerable cognitive loss and still continue to be independent, constructively self-serving, and productive.
 When these higher order and more complex executive functions are impaired, they tend to show up globally, affecting all aspects of behavior.
 Executive functions consist of those capacities that enable a person to successfully engage in independent, purposeful, self-serving behavior.
 They differ from basic cognitive functions in a number of ways.
-Questions about executive functions involve how or whether a person goes about doing something (e.g., Will s/he do it, and, if so, how?)
+Questions about executive functions involve how or whether a person goes about doing something (e.g., Will they do it, and, if so, how?)

 Cognitive improvements can occur as other areas of the brain learn to take over the function of the damaged areas.
-This “learning” process is the key process by which the brain’s neuro-plasticity is leveraged to regenerate existing neural pathways and find neural network detours around permanently damaged areas.
+This “learning” process is the key process by which the brain’s neuroplasticity is leveraged to regenerate existing neural pathways and find neural network detours around permanently damaged areas.

-In some individuals, cognitive impairments often include problems with
+In some individuals, cognitive impairments often include problems with: